Distributionally-Robust Optimization with Noisy Data for Discrete Uncertainties Using Total Variation Distance: Data-Driven Programming

 Note that support set of $\P'$, which is $\Xi'$, may not necessarily be equal to the support set of $\P$, which is $\Xi$.
 Nonetheless, we assume that $\Xi',\Xi\subseteq\R^m$.
 This assumption is not strictly necessary, however, it simplifies the narrative without substantial conservatism (up to relabeling the elements in $\Xi'$).
 For instance, noisy data based on additive noise satisfies this condition.
 For the sake of brevity, we write that

-Note that, here, we have opted for the convolution notation `$\star$' because the relationship in~\eqref{eqn:noisy_unnoisy} boils down to discrete convolution of the probability mass functions (particularly when the noise is additive).
+Note that, here, we have opted for the convolution notation `$\star$' because the relationship in~\eqref{eqn:noisy_unnoisy} is visually similar to discrete convolution of the probability mass functions, particularly when the noise is additive\footnote{ When dealing with additive noise, i.e., $\xi'_i=\xi_i+n_i$, the marginal distribution of the noisy observations in~\eqref{eqn:noisy_unnoisy} can be rewritten as $\P'(\xi')=\sum_{\xi\in\Xi} \O(\xi'-\xi) \P(\xi)$ as, by slight abuse of notation, $\O(\xi'|\xi)=\O(\xi'-\xi)$.
+This implies that $\P'$ is equal to convolution of $\O$ and $\P$. }.

+\begin{remark}[Known Noise Distribution] We assume that the distribution of the noise $\O$ is known.
+The motivation for this is twofold.
+First, in privacy-preserving applications (e.g., the example in Section~\ref{sec:numerical}), the distribution of the noise, which is a function of the privacy budget and privacy-preserving mechanism, is often publicly known to improve transparency and accountability and to also allow for post processing~\cite{Dwork_Kohli_Mulligan_2019}.
+Furthermore, in sensing and instrumentation, the distribution of the noise is usually publicly shared in data-sheets while the distribution of the underlying variable is oft unknown.
+When the distribution of the noise is not known two approaches can be used.
+We can either use repeated measurements to estimate the distribution of the noise~\cite{101214009053607000000884}, which is not possible in privacy-preserving applications as repeated queries/responses erode privacy, or follow a worst-case adversarial approach~\cite{bennouna2022holistic}, which may be conservative. \end{remark}

+\begin{remark}[Finite Uncertainty Set] The assumption that the uncertainty set $\Xi$ is finite is natural in some cases.
+For instance, the data could be inherently discrete, such as categorical attributes~\cite{wang2014coupled} and finite state spaces~\cite{hoshino2021probability}.
+In other instances, communication constraints or post-processing can render the data discrete~\cite{9511566,wu2021l2}. \end{remark}

+\begin{remark}[Impact of Density Deconvolution] Combining density deconvolution~\cite{farokhi2020deconvoluting} and techniques used for developing computationally-efficient distributionally-robust optimization~\cite{mohajerin2018data} is non-trivial.
+This is because after deconvolution, the empirical density function is no longer composed of delta functions, which breaks down an important step in the proof of Theorem 4.2 in~\cite{mohajerin2018data}. \end{remark}

-We denote the training dataset composed of the noisy samples by $\Xi'_{N}:=\{\xi'_i\}_{i=1}^N$ .
+We denote the training dataset composed of the noisy samples by $\Xi'_{N}:=\{\xi'_i\}_{i=1}^N$.
 A data-driven solution for problem~\eqref{eqn:stochastic_program} is a feasible decision $\hat{x}_N\in\X$ that is constructed from the training dataset $\Xi'_{N}$.
 The \textit{out-of-sample performance} of $\hat{x}_N$ is defined as $\E^\P[h(\hat{x}_N,\xi)],$ which is the expected cost of the data-driven solution $\hat{x}_N\in\X$ for a new sample $\xi$ from $\P$, which is independent of the training dataset.
 Since $\P$ is unknown, the out-of-sample performance cannot be evaluated explicitly in practice.
 Therefore, we would like to establish performance guarantees for the out-of-sample performance.
 By construction, because of the feasibility of $\hat{x}_N\in\X$, we know that

 where $J^\star$ is the optimal solution in~\eqref{eqn:stochastic_program}.
 In line with the literature on distributionally\-/robust optimization~\cite{mohajerin2018data}, we are interested in out-of-sample performance bounds: